About Mysore Style

 On Meaning & Purposes of Asana (postural yoga) Practices

-The asana practices, practiced with breathing technique and awareness, serve as a bridge toward of Mudra, embodied expression of higher consciousness.
-The practice serves to facilitate a process of alchemization, towards residing in a connectedness to the subtle body and ones deeper, true reality.
+The asana practices, practiced with breathing technique and awareness, serve as a bridge toward Mudra, embodied expression of higher consciousness.

-Asanas, practiced with devotional intention towards the divine, or ones divine nature, can lead practitioner toward a greater alignment with ones higher needs, a returning home to the heart center.
+Asanas, practiced with devotional intention towards the divine (or ones divine nature) can lead practitioner toward a greater alignment with ones higher needs, a returning home to the heart center.